smundhe-a10/a10-acos-axapi/README.md

 ```

-## How to search Ansible module configuration
+## How to search Ansible module configurations
 To search for a Ansible Module Configuration in the existing examples, perform the following steps:

   1. Search the required Ansible Module configuration script directory navigate to examples > single_task directory.